Mail in the Computer Laboratory

 Users in the department have three options of University mail address to publish:

-- firstname.lastname@example.org — using a mailer provided by the Computing Service, which is typically accessed by an IMAP4 mail reader, or through a web-mail interface; Hermes accounts are in principle available to any member of the University (students usually have one set up when they first arrive).
+- firstname.lastname@example.org — a Mail Store provided by the University Information Services, which is typically accessed by an IMAP4 mail reader, or through a web-mail interface; Hermes accounts are in principle available to any member of the University (students usually have one set up when they first arrive).

-- email@example.com — using mailers provided by the Laboratory, which delivers locally, and may be accessed by mail readers tailored for local storage; such accounts are available to staff, visitors and research students
+- email@example.com — mostly a mail router, but for a few users a Mail Store, provided by the Laboratory; such accounts are available to staff, visitors and research students

 The laboratory requires that everyone (with a computer account or an office here) be readily accessible via email.

 Users’ Lab and UIS mail accounts are their CRSID (e.g. gsm10) at the mail service.
 The Lab system may also have a 'user friendly' form derived from the 'given' and 'family' names in the Active Directory's GECOS information (e.g. Giles.Murchisonk).
 For example a user Giles Murchison, whose Computing Service CRSid is gsm10 might have email addresses

 Note: It is possible that the automatic processor that generates these full name addresses will make a mistake (for example, if you don’t habitually use your first name but one of your other fornames).
 This can be corrected: see section “Problem resolution”, below.